BDC Hamburger Icon

 Ooma Office

 We love that Ooma’s comprehensive VoIP system makes it easy to operate the platform.
-The Express Setup Assistant makes it easy to launch and configure your system.
+The Express Setup Assistant is simple to launch and configure your system.
 You then connect devices by downloading the softphone app.
 The platform’s features include SMS, video conferencing, message analytics, hunt and ring groups, virtual faxing, call routing and more.
 Pricing starts at $19.95 per user per month.

 Read our up-to-date Ooma Office review.